 Don't confuse a smaller screen size with spending less, however.
 We've included the iPad mini on this list for one simple reason; if you're looking for a 7.9-inch iPad, it's the only game in town.
 Expect to pay around $100 less than the equivalent iPad Air (2019) and $70 more than the iPad (2018).

 - No Smart Connector support

 If you're in the market for an iPad on a budget, you'll quickly notice there's a small selection from which to choose.
-Our favorite inexpensive model, the iPad (2019), is a terrific choice for anyone looking for an entry-level tablet for less.
+Our favorite inexpensive model, the iPad (2020), is a terrific choice for anyone looking for an entry-level tablet for less.
 The iPad offers a 10.2-inch display, Apple Pencil support, and Touch ID, with up to 128GB of storage.

-The 2019 iPad is noted for having many of the same features as the iPad Air, including an 8-megapixel back camera, 1080p HD video recording, and more.
-However, it's available for much less.
+The 2020 iPad also includes an A12 Bionic chip with Neural Engine, 8-megapixel back camera, 1080p HD video recording, and more.
 Happy iPad shopping!

 Credits — The team that worked on this guide

 Bryan M. Wolfe is a dad who loves technology, especially anything new from Apple.
 Penn State (go Nittany Lions) graduate here, also a huge fan of the New England Patriots.
 Thanks for reading. @bryanmwolfe